 There has never been a better time to purchase a new HVAC system than now.
 HVAC system manufacturers have made it surprisingly convenient and affordable to heat and cool any living space, even if there is no ductwork present.
 The only obstacle in finalizing a purchase is knowing what type of equipment to buy.
 The plethora of components and complete systems could make any smart buyer feel intimidated.
-To soothe those worries, we're answering one of the most common HVAC questions: What is the difference between an air handler and an air conditioner?
+To soothe those worries, one of our Southern California techs ate answering one of the most common HVAC questions: What is the difference between an air handler and an air conditioner?

 What is an Air Handler?

 An air handler will most likely be found inside the home as part of a split-system air conditioner or heat pump.
 An internal blower distributes the conditioned air throughout a home, making it feel more comfortable in the process.
 Commonly confused with a furnace due to their similar appearance, an air handler can operate with both heating and cooling equipment (split-system air conditioner or heat pump).
 The most common type of air handler found in homes are known as terminal units which consist of an air filter, blower and coil.
 The indoor coil is used to keep the air at a specified temperature.
 The air filter is used to remove airborne contaminants.
 The most efficient air handlers come equipped with variable-speed motors.